Release date: January 2020

 You may have Service Catalog items for IT requests such as Request IT Service and Request IT Access to Printer MF222.
 Now, you have an easy way to view all IT requests except those related to printer requests since you can filter items not matching ‘Printer’.

 Example: Filtering Incidents Based on ‘Company Name’

 You may have Service Catalog items for external users from different companies.
 Now, you will have an easy way to view all requests from external users without a company name since you can filter items that are empty.

 SolarWinds Service Desk is excited to announce a major enhancement to the SolarWinds Service Desk integration with Jira.
 This will increase agents’ efficiency by giving users the ability to see comments from Jira inside the SolarWinds Service Desk.
 Moving forward, it has never been easier to get a complete and comprehensive picture of each incident in your organization.

 This enhancement will make sure that new comments will be integrated from Jira to SolarWinds Service Desk.
-In addition, when a comment is either edited or deleted on a record in Jira, the same comment on the correlating incident in SolarWinds Service Desk will be edited or deleted as well.
+In addition, when a Incident index table is either edited or deleted on a record in Jira, the same Incident index table on the correlating incident in SolarWinds Service Desk will be edited or deleted as well.

-To activate the comment integration from Jira to SolarWinds Service Desk follow the instructions below:
+To activate the Incident index table integration from Jira to SolarWinds Service Desk follow the instructions below: